Jun-Lucis/BIG-theory/papers/B11_hidden_depth_inheritance/README.md

 > Fusion-like capture does not necessarily imply total assimilation.

-This matters because BIG treats individuality as boundary-supported and non-assimilative.

-A capture event may therefore have several possible meanings:
+A capture event may lead to:

 1. **Assimilation**
    The fused state collapses into one parent-like identity.